 My Recommendation

-3. Use a dedicated gitops repo.
-Separate infrastructure from application code.
+3. Use a dedicated gitops repo, separate from your application source code.